 You’re WRONG.
 But that’s OK, you didn’t know you had options.
 I’m here to help.
 Let’s fight the boring and be awesome together.

 First, don’t pre-print labels.
 Go to a post office.
 And when you get there, insist on postage stamps.
 Shut up, you heard me.
 This is fun.
 First, enjoy the look of disbelief on your clerk’s face.
 Some will then moan, but they have no right to refuse you.
 Some are even grateful for the change in routine and might offer you options.
 See?
 You’ve brightened someone’s day already!

 There’s more.
 With half a brain and the internet, you should be able to work out how much postage you’ll need to pay.
 (Or you can ask at the counter if you love queuing up twice.)
 Now we need to locate the weapons that will give you an impressive package.
 They may not be behind the counter.
 If you’re in Australia, for example, they’ll be hidden on a nearby shelf marked ‘Stamp Collecting.’

 DON’T FREAK OUT.
 Get back here, soldier!
 It’s safe, we defused it.
 You can browse the Stamp Collecting shelf and not turn into a nerd.
 You just need to know what you’re looking for, and then get out of there before anyone sees you.
 You need ‘minisheets’.
-They’re stamps with extra shit around them, and sticking one on your parcel will BLOW YOUR ADDRESSEE’S MIND.
+They’re stamps with extra decoration or design around them, and sticking one on your parcel will BLOW YOUR ADDRESSEE’S MIND.
 Check out the gorgeous Colours of the Antarctic minisheet ($4.20) a little further below.